zengying17/zengying17.github.io/index.md

 ---

 **Ying Zeng**
-Assistant Professor of Economics

-School of Economics and Wang Yanan Institute for Studies in Economics (WISE)
+I am an Assistant Professor in the School of Economics and the Wang Yanan Institute for Studies in Economics (WISE) at Xiamen University, China.

-Xiamen University

 I work on econometrics, with interests in spatial econometrics, peer effects, and applied microeconometrics.